 - The cost of your economic losses

-- The accident’s cause
+- The cause of the accident

-Funeral Expenses
+Funeral Expenses and Burial Costs

 - The casket or urn